Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/incident-response-fundamentals.md

 ## 🎯 What I Learned

-- What a cyber security incident is, and the real-world scale of these events
+- What a cyber security incident is, and the real-world scale of these events.
 - The difference between false positives and true positives, and severity levels
 - Common types of incidents